invisiblestar/agentgateway/README.md

 capable of detecting and blocking sensitive data access, prompt injections, and hallucination attempts before they reach critical internal systems.

+### How it Works

+External agents send requests that first pass through the API Gateway for initial routing.
+The Gateway Agent verifies the content and context of each interaction, blocking unsafe requests and managing secure agent-to-agent communications.
+Internal responses are also checked for anomalies before being shared externally.

 ## Features

 - Async API endpoints for querying assistants